On this page:

 The type of fuel you expect to burn will make a difference in the materials you use.
 However, a fireproof bowl or fire bricks inside the ring, with a mesh cover, will allow you to burn almost any fuel.

-Wood-burning fire pits require fewer mechanics, which can lower the cost.
+Wood-burning fire pits require fewer mechanics, which can lower the cost of pre-made pits.
 Some prefer a wood-burning fire pit, but they do require a little maintenance and require a stock of wood to burn.
+Keep in mind that any custom-made fire pit can have much higher costs.

 Fire Pit Materials